Alishahidi1997/Real-Time-and-Embedded-Systems-Course-Project/Light Seeking Robot/README.md

 * "Ali Shahidi" Alishahidi1997@gmail.com
 * "Setare Askari" setareaskari79@gmail.com

-**Note 1**: My reports for the assignments are written in Persian because it was a rule of our course.
+**Note 1**: Our report for the project is written in Persian because it was a rule of our course.